RafaelAmauri/Z-Tensor/README.md

 ## Some neat things that I might implement in the future:

-* Motion estimation via block-matching
+* Motion Estimation via Block-Matching
 * Discrete Cosine Transforms
 * Adaptive Quantization